open5e/open5e/source/monsters/tome-of-beasts/D/devils/koralk.rst

 **Infernal Mounts.** A koralk is large and strong enough for Medium-size devils to ride as a mount.
 They don’t like being used this way, but being devils, they do what they’re told by their betters or suffer the consequences.
-Arbeyach commands an especially large specimen of koralk, called the Grand Annihilator by his devilish troops.
-The Prince of Swarms has been seen riding it into battle.

 Koralk (Harvester Devil)
 ~~~~~~~~~~~~~~~~~~~~~~~~